wgoode3/c-sharp-lectures/day-4-RPG-Hackathon.md

     a competition of code
     A team must finish their program
     before their heads explode

+    We will be splitting
+    Into teams of four
+    Want more than that?
+    Please add one more

 ```

 1. Today we will break into teams of 4 - 5.<br>